News & tips

 By the end of this introduction to DAX article, you will have a good all-round understanding of Power BI’s Data Analysis Expressions (DAX) language.

-DAX stands for Data Analysis eXpressions and is the language behind Power BI.
+DAX stands for Data Analysis Expressions and is the language behind Power BI.
 It is also used in PowerPivot and SQL Server Analysis Services.

-The good news is that if you have a good working knowledge of Excel learning DAX as you develop your Power BI skills will be relatively straightforward.
+The good news is that if you have a good working knowledge of Excel learning DAX as you develop your Power BI skills will be straightforward.

 If you are familiar with pivot tables in Excel, it works in a very similar way to calculated fields.